e-carlin/BPlusTree/README.md

 This is a simple implementation of a B+Tree.

-The tree supports insert and serach functionality.
+The tree supports insert and search functionality.